Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 Salzburg is not a large town, but save your legs and stay somewhere in the old town center so you can walk to all the attractions.

-You’ll pay more, but the convenience will be worth the extra euros.
+You’ll pay more, but the convenience will be worth it.
 Check the map below for some options.

 Vienna is one of Europe’s loveliest cities.
 It’s small enough to be easily walkable, at least in the charming city center.
 And there’s a lot to see, particularly if you enjoy art and music.

-Vienna has been ranked by consulting firm Mercer as the most livable city in the world for ten years running.
+Vienna has frequently been ranked by consulting firm Mercer as the most livable city in the world.

-Quick side note: My home town of Vancouver, Canada was recently ranked number 3 in the same survey.
+Quick side note: My home town of Vancouver, Canada often ranks in the top 10 in the same survey.
 I think we have Vienna beat for scenery and recreation, but Vienna is head and shoulders above Vancouver when it comes to world-class museums and cultural events.
 And Vienna’s laid-back ambience, historic coffee houses and slabs of sachertorte are also features that Vancouver can’t compete with.

 Getting Around Vienna